frasermarlow/singer-getting-started/README.md

 }
 ```

+The `start_date` variable tells the Tap the first date from which we want to start the import, so any data created before that date will be ignored.

 Next, run the tap in "discovery mode," in which it connects to the source and figures out what data can be retrieved.
 Running a tap in discovery mode generates a catalog file with all the data that we can pull from the source system.
 After we generate a catalog file we can tweak it to our purpose.
 Creating a catalog by using discovery mode is much easier than writing a catalog from scratch.
 Here's the command:

 `$ ~/.virtualenvs/tap-autopilot/bin/tap-autopilot --config ~/tap-autopilot-config/config.json --discover  > ~/tap-autopilot-config/catalog.json`